Capstone International Center

 Study Abroad Program Policies

 • Students participating in UA programs abroad must be in good academic standing.
-GPA requirements vary by program.
+While GPA requirements vary by program, a student must have above a 2.2 GPA to study abroad.

 • All UA students participating in programs abroad will be cleared through the Office of Student Conduct.